-112 How much is the reduction in the retired employee's annuity if he or she elects an annuity with a survivor benefit for his or her spouse?
+109 How much is the reduction in the retired employee's annuity if they elect an annuity with a survivor benefit for their spouse?

-Ten (10) percent of unreduced annuity for full survivor benefit and 5 percent for a 25 percent survivor benefit.
+10 percent of unreduced annuity for full survivor benefit and 5 percent for a 25 percent survivor benefit.

-113 How much does a surviving spouse of a deceased FERS annuitant receive in FERS survivor benefits?
+110 How much does a surviving spouse of a deceased FERS annuitant receive in FERS survivor benefits?